CorruptedAesthetic/fennel-deploy/TESTING_GUIDE.md

 ## **🎯 PHASE 2: Scale to Multi-Validator (Add Bob)**

+**✅ IMPROVED**: This phase now focuses only on deployment.
+Port forwarding and key generation are consolidated into Phase 2.5 for a much cleaner workflow.

 ```bash
 # Step 1: Scale to 2 validators using scale-2 overlay (immutable-base approach)
 cd /home/neurosx/WORKING_WORKSPACE/fennel-deploy/fennel-solonet/kubernetes